Academics | Technical Staff | Clinical Research Fellows | Postdoctoral Researchers | Postgraduate Students

 Associate Professor of Metabolic Physiology

-Matt joined the University of Nottingham in 2016 following the completion of his PhD here at Nottingham
+Matt joined the University of Nottingham in 2016 following the completion of his PhD here at Nottingham.

-Matt's recent research interests have centred around the development of strategies that utilise novel stable isotope tracers in combination with mass spectrometry as a minimally invasive method for measuring metabolism in humans.
+Matt's research interests have centred around the development of strategies that utilise novel stable isotope tracers in combination with mass spectrometry as a minimally invasive method for measuring metabolism in humans.
 Matt's previous research has played a key role in the development of novel stable isotopic methods using deuterium oxide to make multi-substrate measurements (i.e. Protein, RNA, DNA) across multiple tissues in vitro, animal models and humans.

 Nic returned to the University of Nottingham in 2018 having previously worked at the University of Oxford.